Home » Dehydrating » Dehydrate Garlic & DIY Garlic Powder

 6. Condition.

-7. Store in airtight container.
+7. Store in an airtight container for up to 2-3 years.

 Dryness Test: